 - It is not known if ISENTRESS passes into your breast milk.

 - Talk with your doctor about the best way to feed your baby.

-Tell your doctor about all the medicines you take, including: prescription and non-prescription medicines, vitamins, and herbal supplements.
-Taking ISENTRESS and certain other medicines may affect each other causing serious side effects.
+Tell your doctor about all the medicines you take, including, prescription and over-the-counter medicines, vitamins, and herbal supplements.
+ISENTRESS and certain other medicines may affect each other causing serious side effects.
 ISENTRESS may affect the way other medicines work and other medicines may affect how ISENTRESS works.

 Know the medicines you take.
 Keep a list of them to show your doctor and pharmacist when you get a new medicine.
 Do not start any new medicines while you are taking ISENTRESS without first talking with your doctor.